, name

 • Posted on

-April is one of the best times to visit the Smoky Mountains.
-Waterfalls are running strong, everything is starting to turn green again, and the weather is just unpredictable enough to keep things interesting.
+Waterfalls are running strong, everything starts turning green again, and the weather keeps you guessing just enough to make it interesting.

 What Works Best